Governor Newsom Signs “The Equal Insurance HIV Act” Enacting Anti-discrimination Protections in State Law

 “The Elizabeth Taylor AIDS Foundation (ETAF) was pleased to join with Equality California and all the sponsors of The California Equal Insurance HIV Act to ensure there is no insurance discrimination against people living with HIV," said Catherine Brown, Executive Director of The Elizabeth Taylor AIDS Foundation.
 "Following the legacy of our founder Elizabeth Taylor, our voice remains united with the HIV/AIDS community in the continued fight for legislative reform, social justice, equality and equity for all.
 We applaud Governor Newsom for signing this bill into law.”

 Senator Gonzalez represents the 33rd Senate District, which includes the city of Long Beach and portions of South East Los Angeles including the cities of Bell, Bell Gardens, Cudahy, Huntington Park, Lakewood, Lynwood, Maywood, Paramount, Signal Hill, and South Gate.
-Senator Gonzalez lives in Long Beach with her partner Adam and three sons.
+Senator Gonzalez lives in Long Beach with her family.